 How can you get a debt consolidation loan with poor credit?

-There are many lenders that advertise loans for people with poor credit.
+Many lenders advertise loans for people with poor credit.
 However, buyers beware.
 Many of these online advertisements are scams.

 Does that mean that you cannot get a loan with poor credit?
 No, it doesn’t.
 It does mean, however, that you may have to pay a substantially higher interest rate than those with better credit have to pay.

-If you have a relationship with a local bank or credit union, that may be a good place to start your loan search.
-Additionally, you may be able to obtain a loan by adding a co-signer with good credit, or by exploring peer-to-peer lending.
+If you have a relationship with a local bank or credit union, that may be an excellent place to start your loan search.
+Additionally, you may be able to obtain a loan by adding a co-signer with good credit.

 What can you do when you don’t qualify for a debt consolidation loan?